Meet the cast of A Christmas Carol on BBC One

 Who’s Mary Cratchit?
 Mary Cratchit is the loyal spouse to Bob Cratchit, and mom to Tiny Tim.
 The brand new BBC miniseries fleshes out the minor position from Dickens’s novel.

 What has Vinette Robinson been in earlier than?
-Vinette Robinson has appeared in 4 episodes of the hit sleuth sequence Sherlock, taking part in Sgt Sally Donovan.
-Different roles embody iconic civil rights activist Rosa Parks on an episode of Physician Who in 2018, and Helen Hopewell in Waterloo Highway.
+Vinette Robinson has appeared in 4 episodes of the hit sleuth sequence Sherlock, enjoying Sgt Sally Donovan.
+Different roles embrace iconic civil rights activist Rosa Parks on an episode of Physician Who in 2018, and Helen Hopewell in Waterloo Highway.
 Robinson additionally starred in an episode of Black Mirror, titled Hated within the Nation, which debuted on Netflix in 2016.

 Jason Flemyng performs the Ghost of Christmas Future